boboboon/dual_autodiff/docs/md/installation.md

 ./buildwheels.sh
 ```

 To give permissions for this script to run you need to first run the below command. *BUT*, before you do, you should always read the script and understand it.
-If you're not fully comfortable do not run it (for security concerns probably shouldn't run any script).

 ```bash
 chmod +x buildwheels.sh